cazala/eth-pictures/README.md

 # ETH Pictures

-This tool is an experiment I made to use decentralized infrastructure.
+This tool is an experiment I did to play with decentralized infrastructure.

 The images are uploaded to [IPFS](https://ipfs.io), and an NFT (non-fungible token) is minted in the Ethereum blockchain to represent each picture.